 A true professional takes away his ego and is completely immersed in the customer’s problem to find the best solution.

 He is aware of the complexity of the task and fears that naturally go with it, but he knows that legacy holds him back, that's why he gathers all of his courage to step over it.
 Holding on to a legacy cannot guarantee success in the future.
 Often what holds the biggest fear and requires the bravest courage, is exactly what we need to do to grow.

 Ten years ago Forbes magazine appeared with a title on the cover: "Nokia.
 One billion customers - can anyone catch the cell phone king?"
 At that moment, nobody was expecting that 2018 will make Apple the world's first trillion-dollar company.
 We can all agree that the emergence of the iPhone changed the world we live in.

 The same is happening in banking.
 While so many banks are focused on protecting the legacy and maintaining the corporate image - any new changes come slowly and painfully.
-This way it's easy to miss the last train to successful digital transformation in banking.
+This way it's easy to miss the last train to successful customer experience transformation in financial services.

 That's why the only way to save yourself from disruptors is to become one.
 Disrupt traditional banking with financial products that bring true value to the customers and provide a delightful experience.

-We believe the digital transformation is pointless if it doesn't transform the user experience.
+We believe the digital banking transformation is pointless if it doesn't transform the customer experience.
 We have to focus on the experience transformation and use digital technology to achieve that.
-If some time ago it was a choice whether to be user-centered or not, now it is a must.
+If some time ago it was a choice whether to be user-centered or not, in the Digital Age it is a must.
 Disrupt or get disrupted - the choice is yours!